soundsaboutriso2020/soundsaboutriso2020.github.io/_works/rose-wong.md

 size: 5" x 7.25"
 color: Black and Blue
 specs: Above in the 'link to where product is sold' won't let me just put in my email so I put my website
+alttext: Okay Okay, a zine by Rose Wong.
 temp_notes:
 ---